 Allows us to integrate with many systems and allows each of our customers to easily authenticate to bring in their data."

-You need to improve the integration experience for your customers
+You need to improve the integration UX for customers

 Your integration experience needs to be a first-class part of your product.
 This allows your team and customer users to perform setup, configuration, testing, deployment, and support tasks.
 At the same time, native integrations have become table stakes.
 Your customers expect you to have them and that they will work: every time.
 To ensure the best user experience, you cannot afford for the integrations to seem like a product afterthought.

-Perhaps one or more of these "why buy" factors applies to your situation.
-As a product leader, you may have a few concerns to address before you go with an embedded iPaaS:
+Perhaps one or more of these "why buy" factors apply to your situation.
+As a product leader, you may have a few concerns to address before you buy an embedded iPaaS:

 Product development speed